splunk/public-o11y-docs/apm/span-tags/cmms.rst

 You can generate a Monitoring MetricSet in three ways:

-* service-level MMS only.
+* service-level MMS only
-* endpoint-level MMS for specific endpoints within a given service.
+* endpoint-level MMS for specific endpoints within a given service
-* orient both service-level MMS and endpoint-level MMS for all endpoints within a service.
+* orient both service-level MMS and endpoint-level MMS for all endpoints within a service

 Choose the best option for your needs to allocate your organization's cardinality entitlement efficiently.
 See :ref:`reduce-cardinality` to learn more.